fraserwg/OxfordVisualisationHackathon/README.md

 If you'd rather use something with more of a GUI, you should be able to open the CSV datasets in Excel.
 If you haven't come across it before, Tableau is another fun piece of software often used in data science.
 It's available for free to students, although you'll probably want to install it before the seminar!

 ## Acknowledgements
 Many thanks to Milan Kloewer for allowing us to use the AGU dataset from his https://github.com/milankl/CarbonFootprintAGU repository.
+The Reading dataset was compiled and published by the University of Reading's meteorological observatory.
+It is presented here for educational purposes.